 We experiment in the design and fabrication of objects – anything that adds usability, beauty and elegance to our everyday lives.
 Bespoke items, from doorknobs and banisters to coffee tables and lighting fixtures, are included in each architectural project to create a holistic, unique experience.

 We aim to create fresh, future classics that are contemporary yet timeless.

 Katerina Apostolou studied architecture at the Aristotle University of Thessaloniki and urban design at UP6 Paris-La Villette.
 She worked as a project and design manager in Athens for ELLAKTOR S.A on prestigious commercial and hospitality projects such as the Athens Hilton, Navarino Dunes and Athens International Airport 'Eleftherios Venizelos'.
 As a freelance architect she undertook numerous private and commercial projects.
 Katerina is an active member of several non-profit committees dedicated to the improvement of the urban quality of life through the rejuvenation and preservation of the Athenian cityscape.

-Minna Colakis lives between Washington, DC and Athens, Greece.
-She holds a MArch from the Yale School of Architecture, a MSt in the History of Design from Oxford University, and a BA in Art History and Economics from Barnard College, Columbia University.
-Minna worked as project architect and manager on high end residential and hospitality projects at Rafael Viñoly Architects and Cicognani-Kalla Architects in New York, Foster + Partners in London and decaARCHITECTURE in Athens.
-Her written and built work reflect her interest in adaptive reuse, national and individual identity, customization and local craftsmanship.
+Minna Colakis lives between Oxford, UK and Athens, Greece.
+She holds a MArch from the Yale School of Architecture, a MSt in the History of Design from Oxford University, a BA in Art History and Economics from Barnard College, Columbia University, and is currently reading for a DPhil in History at Oxford University.
+Minna previously worked as project architect and manager on high end residential and hospitality projects at Rafael Viñoly Architects and Cicognani-Kalla Architects in New York, Foster + Partners in London and decaARCHITECTURE in Athens.
+Her written and built work reflect her interest in adaptive reuse, bodily memory, ‘hauntings’ and colour